Advanced Topics in Communications

 • able to comprehend recently published papers in leading scientific journals such as IEEE Transaction on Communications, IEEE Transactions on Wireless Communications, IEEE Transactions on Information Theory, and IEEE Transactions on Signal Processing

-• ready to apply theoretical concepts and other acquired knowledge in designing and prototyping communication systems using software defined radio and Python.
+• ready to apply theoretical concepts and other acquired knowledge in designing and prototyping communication systems.

 Contents and Educational Objectives